NyxBinary/nyxbinary.github.io/README.md

 3. "My theme does not work with your instructions!"
 	- Each theme will have specific instructions to modify and make it yours.
 I highly recommend reading the individual README that comes with each theme, that should be able to help!

+## Authors and Acknowledgements

+Thanks to Yukuro for creating the wonderful [shell theme](https://themes.gohugo.io/themes/hugo-theme-shell/).
+Thanks to PurpleBooth for the useful [README](https://github.com/PurpleBooth/a-good-readme-template) template.

+And finally thanks to Parth Patel, Eddie Wat, and Omar Taha for proofreading both this README and my resume.